AT-Publishing/website/_glossary/divergence.md

 layout:     at-glossary
 date:       2020-03-30 01:07:00 +0700
 slug:       divergence/
-title:      Divergence - Regular, Hidden, Exaggerated
+title:      Divergence
-hook:       Divergence is a 'level' indicator and can be the sign of reversal or continuation.
+hook:       Covers regular, hidden and exaggerated divergence with links to more info on how to trade them.

 categories: [trading]
 tags:       ["divergences", "divergence-trading", "technical-analysis", "crypto-exchange", "crypto-market"]